radekm/btree/README.md

 The `bid_by_priority` and `ask_by_priority` indices are partial - they include only bid or ask orders, respectively - and organize them by `price`, `entry_time_us`, and `order_id`.

+## Performance

+The code in `node.c3` was translated from Rust, but our B-tree is approximately 10% slower than the Rust version for an unknown reason.
+Memory usage is the same.

 ## Contributions

 We accept: